It is important to go to a doctor when you or a family member are feeling sick. It is also good to see a doctor regularly just to check your health.

 You can make an appointment by calling the doctor’s office and telling them why you need to see a doctor.

-- If you need help with English, you can ask the office to get a translator on the phone or ask a friend or relative to call for you.
+If you need help with English, ask for a translator or have someone call for you.

-- If you prefer to see a woman or man doctor, you should share this
+If you prefer to see a woman or man doctor, let them know.

-- If you are undocumented, it is good to ask if they require ID or any other documents.
+If you are undocumented, ask if they require ID or any other documents.

 The doctor’s office will offer you an appointment time.
 You can always ask for other options if the one they offer is not good for you.
 Sometimes it will take a while for an appointment to be available.